xixiaofinland/advent_of_code_2020/learnings.md

 - Pattern-matched first item in loop: `while let Some((col_idx, candidates)) = sorted_fields.first() {` v.s. `while !sorted_fields.is_empty() {`
 - `.retain()` is very similar to `.filter()`, but it modifies the vector in-place instead of returning a new collection.

+# D17

+## d17a
+Getting difficult as the requirements need to be flipped and then implmented with multiple dimensions.